Chen Geng: Biography

 Born in Xiangxiang, Hunan, Chen Geng was the second child in a sibling group of 12.
 His grandfather Chen Yihuai (陈益怀) was an officer in the Xiang Army led by Zeng Guofan, a statesman, military general, and Confucian scholar of the late Qing dynasty (1644–1911).
 After his retirement, Chen Yihuai bought agricultural land with the reward, and by the time Chen Geng was born, his family owned several hundred mu and became one of the wealthiest in the region.
 Chen's father was named Chen Daoliang and his mother named Peng Xuexian.
 But as his only older brother died young from illness, Chen became the eldest son of the family.
 At 13, his father arranged a marriage with a daughter two years older, but Chen refused the marriage and left his family to join the warlord's army.
 It was a disillusioned Chen who left the army at 18 and found a job at the Hunan Railway Bureau as a receptionist.
 During this period, he met Mao Zedong.

 Chen joined the Chinese Communist Party in 1922 and studied at Whampoa Military Academy in 1924.
-Chen, Jiang Xianyun, and He Zonghan, were considered the top three students of the academy at the time.
+Chen, Jiang Xianyun, and He Zhonghan, were considered the top three students of the academy at the time.
 Chen gained the confidence of Chiang Kai-shek and became commander of his garrison.
 In October 1925, during the second campaign against the local warlord Chen Jiongming, Chiang suffered a stunning defeat, Chiang was covered with shame but refused to flee, trying to kill himself.
-Chen Geng managed to take his pistol and piggy backed him for around 10km out of danger.
+Chen Geng managed to take his pistol and piggy backed him for around 10 km out of danger.
 He thus gained Chiang's confidence; however, when the Kuomintang broke ties with the Communists in 1927, Chen went underground as a Communist agent in Shanghai.

 In March 1933, Chen was sent to Shanghai to treat his leg wounds, but Chen was captured in Shanghai by the Kuomintang.
 But since he once saved Chiang Kai-shek's life, his life was spared.
 Chiang ordered his transfer to house arrest and does not send him to prison.
 Chen escaped a month later with the help of Song Qingling and other Communists.
 He moved to the Central Soviet Area and was appointed president of Peng Pai Yang Yin Infantry School (彭湃杨殷步兵学校).
 From October 1934 to December 1935, he fought against the Kuomintang army in Guizhou and then in Shanxi, Shaanxi and Gansu in 1936.
 In February 1937 he was accepted to Counter-Japanese Military and Political University.